dankuck/dankuck.github.io/_posts/2017-01-30-words-are-shortcuts.md

 layout: post
 title: "Words Are Shortcuts"
 page_img: /assets/limit-coaster.jpg
-page_img_desc: "The beginning and end of this train track are really close.
-Just take the shortcut."
+page_img_desc: "This train goes nowhere.
+Take the shortcut."
 no_ad: 1
-draft: 1
+draft:
 ---

 Lindsey Bernstein interviewed Daniel Dennett on <a href="http://www.pointofinquiry.org/daniel_dennett_the_magic_of_consciousnesswithout_the_magic/">Point of Inquiry</a> and at one point she asked him if there was a limit to what humans could understand.